-Mr. Morrison is the President and Chief Executive Officer of Diversified Royalty Corp and also the co-founder and a Managing Partner of Maxam Capital Corporation.
+Mr. Morrison is the President and Chief Executive Officer of Diversified Royalty Corp and was the co-founder and formerly the Managing Partner of Maxam Capital Corporation.
 Prior to forming Maxam Capital Corporation, Mr. Morrison was a partner at Capital West Partners, a Vancouver-based investment banking firm.
 Mr. Morrison is a Chartered Accountant (CPA CA).
+Mr. Morrison has specialized skills in the areas of finance, operations and risk management.